jgabrieldev1/jgabrieldev1/README.md

 # 💫 About Me:
-IT Assistant at Via Brasil MT<br>Software Engineering and HR Management Student focused on ITSM<br>DevOps Trainee
+IT Assistant<br>Software Engineering and HR Management Student focused on DevOps, SRE and SysAdmin<br>DevOps Trainee

 ## 🌐 Socials: